Diabetes And Spicy Food

 As previously mentioned, spices like cinnamon and turmeric have been shown to enhance insulin sensitivity.
 By improving insulin sensitivity, your body can utilize insulin more effectively, leading to better blood sugar control and reduced risk of complications associated with diabetes.

-See also Diabetes And Food Allergies
+See also Indian Food And Diabetes

 Weight Management